-In October 2021 the Board approved EML's Supplier Code of Conduct setting out the standards and the expectations of our suppliers in relation to ethics, business conduct, compliance with the law, Modern Slavery, Human Rights and Labour Standards.
+EML's Supplier Code of Conduct sets out the standards and the expectations of our suppliers in relation to ethics, business conduct, compliance with the law, Modern Slavery, Human Rights and Labour Standards.

-The Company distributed its Supplier Code of Conduct to all existing suppliers and sought confirmation of compliance from suppliers to ensure they are aligned to EML's values and expectations.
+The Company distributed its Supplier Code of Conduct to all existing suppliers and throughout FY23 continued to receive confirmations of compliance from suppliers to ensure they are aligned to EML's values and expectations.
 EML will continue to include the Supplier Code of Conduct and/or the Supplier questionnaire in our onboarding procedures for new suppliers.